Skip to content

-If you’re struggling with ketamine addiction and believe you’ve exhausted all other resources for help, know that we’re here to catch you when you’re ready to change your life.
+If you’re struggling with ketamine addiction and you’ve exhausted all other resources for help, know that we’re here when you’re ready to change your life.
 Below, we’ll discuss ketamine addiction, withdrawal, and what treatment looks like.

 Ketamine made its debut on the scene in Belgium during the 60s as an anesthesia medication for animals.
 A decade later, it was FDA-approved as an anesthetic in humans and was immediately used to treat injured soldiers on the battlefields during the Vietnam War.
 What made this particular drug stand out is that, unlike other anesthetics, it doesn’t depress breathing, meaning the patient doesn’t need a ventilator to receive it, which is ideal for soldiers on the battlefield who need to be patched up quickly.